Hylomorphism: Modern physics

 The idea of hylomorphism can be said to have been reintroduced to the world when Werner Heisenberg invented his duplex world of quantum mechanics.
 In his 1958 text Physics and Philosophy, Heisenberg states:

 A hylomorphic interpretation of Bohmian mechanics has been suggested, in which the cosmos is a single substance that is composed of both material particles and a substantial form.
 There is also a hylomorphic interpretation of the collapse of the wave function.

+Hylomorphism in contemporary anthropology

+Anthropologist Tim Ingold has critiqued the classical hylomorphic model in his article The Textility of Making (2010), arguing that form is not imposed on passive matter by an external agent but instead "emerges within the process of making".
+He describes this alternative as a morphogenetic approach, influenced by process philosophy and drawing on ideas from Gilles Deleuze and Félix Guattari.
+Ingold emphasizes the active participation of materials, proposing that making is a relational and temporal unfolding rather than the execution of a predefined design.